Ladakh for a month?

 Kargil was another memorable picture in the reel of my journey.
 The next day Yangchen dropped me to Khangral and from there I hitch-hiked till Abapa House in Chiktan, a village with the most fascinating history and the architecture.

 The children of Abapa family are really the bundles of talents.
-While Tsanzin just completed his Grade X exam from Leh, he also knows how to grow organic food in his farm and cook some lip-smacking dishes.
+While Tsanzin just completed his Grade X exam from Leh, he also knows how to grow organic food on his farm and cook some lip-smacking dishes.
 That day he cooked potato – capsicum while his mother made Ladakhi rotis.
 The other son has learned the art of building mud houses.
-He travels around teaching the same to other artists and has a plan to build a meditation centre only using the mud bricks.
-The interesting thing about this family is that, they are the only Buddhists in this Muslim town and still never feel to be odd one out.
+He travels around teaching the same to other artists and has a plan to build a meditation center only using the mud bricks.
+The interesting thing about this family is that they are the only Buddhists in this Muslim town and still never feel to be an odd one out.